-Working Principle of Photovoltaic Cell or Solar Cell
+Working Principle of Solar Cell or Photovoltaic Cell

-Same thing happens when light falls on silicon crystal.
-If the intensity of incident light is high enough, sufficient numbers of photons are absorbed by the crystal and these photons in turn excite some of the electrons of covalent bonds.
+The same thing happens when light falls on a silicon crystal.
+If the intensity of incident light is high enough, sufficient numbers of photons are absorbed by the crystal and these photons, in turn, excite some of the electrons of covalent bonds.
 These excited electrons then get sufficient energy to migrate from valence band to conduction band.
-As the energy level of these electrons is in conduction band they leave from the covalent bond leaving a hole in the bond behind each removed electron.
+As the energy level of these electrons is in the conduction band, they leave from the covalent bond leaving a hole in the bond behind each removed electron.
 These are called free electrons move randomly inside the crystal structure of the silicon.
-These free electrons and holes have vital role in creating electricity in photovoltaic cell.
+These free electrons and holes have a vital role in creating electricity in photovoltaic cell.
 These electrons and holes are hence called light-generated electrons and holes respectively.
 These light generated electrons and holes cannot produce electricity in the silicon crystal alone.
 There should be some additional mechanism to do that.

 This vacancy is conceptually called positive hole.
-In a trivalent impurity doped semiconductor a significant number of covalent bonds are continually broken to complete other incomplete covalent bond.
+In a trivalent impurity doped semiconductor, a significant number of covalent bonds are continually broken to complete other incomplete covalent bonds.
 When one bond is broken one hole is created in it.
-When one bond in completed, the hole in it disappears.
-In this way one hole appears to disappear another neighbor hole.
+When one bond is completed, the hole in it disappears.
+In this way, one hole appears to disappear another neighbour hole.
 As such holes are having relative motion inside the semiconductor crystal.
-In the view of that it can said that holes also can move freely as free electrons inside semiconductor crystal.
-As each of the holes can accept electron, the trivalent impurities are known as acceptor dopants and the semiconductors doped with acceptor dopants are known as p-type or positive type semiconductor.
-In n-type semiconductor mainly the free electrons carry negative charge and in p-type semiconductor mainly the holes in turn carry positive charge therefore free electrons in n-type semiconductor and free holes in p-type semiconductor are called majority carrier in n-type semiconductor and p-type semiconductor respectively.
+In the view of that, it can be said holes also can move freely as free electrons inside semiconductor crystal.
+As each of the holes can accept an electron, the trivalent impurities are known as acceptor dopants and the semiconductors doped with acceptor dopants are known as p-type or positive type semiconductor.

-In other words, negative charge layer in p-type side and positive charge layer in n-type side together form a barrier which opposes migration of charge carriers from its one side to other.
+In other words, negative charge layer in the p-type side and positive charge layer in n-type side together form a barrier which opposes migration of charge carriers from its one side to other.
 Similarly, holes in the p-type region are held back from entering the n-type region.
-Due to positive and negative charged layer there will be an electric field across the region and this region is called depletion layer.
+Due to positive and negative charged layer, there will be an electric field across the region and this region is called depletion layer.

-As the negative charge (light generated electrons) is trapped in one side and positive charge (light generated holes) is trapped in opposite side of a cell there will be a potential difference between these two sides of the cell.
+As the negative charge (light generated electrons) is trapped in one side and positive charge (light generated holes) is trapped in opposite side of a cell, there will be a potential difference between these two sides of the cell.
 This potential difference is typically 0.5 V. This is how a photovoltaic cells or solar cells produce potential difference.